 Once P is found, we train a new detector with all of its patches as positive instances.
-The negative instances consist of randomly sampled patches whose intersection-over-union scores are lower than 0.3 with any of the patches in P. We use this new detector $\mathbf{w}t$ in the next growing iteration.
+The negative instances consist of randomly sampled patches whose intersection-overunion scores are lower than 0.3 with any of the patches in P. We use this new detector \mathbf{w}t in the next growing iteration.
 We repeat the above procedure T times to cover the entire attribute spectrum.
-Fig. 4 (a) illustrates the process of iterative chain growing for the "high-at-the-heel" and "smile" attributes.
+Fig. 3 (a) illustrates the process of iterative chain growing for the "high-at-the-heel" and "smile" attributes.
 By iteratively growing the chain, we are able to coherently connect the attribute despite large appearance variations across its spectrum.
-However, there are two important considerations to make when growing the chain: (1) multimodality of the image dataset and (2) overfitting of the detector.
+There are two important considerations to make when growing the chain: